 Have a great day!

-Dental Temps Staffing Solutions is a new and innovative company that is redefining how dental staffing services are designed and offered to the dental community.
+Dental Temps Staffing Solutions is a new and innovative company that is redefining how dental staffing services and dental staffing agencies are designed and offered to the dental community.
 Today’s business environment requires companies have more than just a website and a central location for conducting face-to-face interviews.
-We provide an elegant solution to your dental temping and dental permanent staffing needs.
+We provide an elegant dental staffing agency solution to your dental temping and dental permanent staffing needs.

 Dental Temp Staffing Solutions frees dentist’s time and saves money by providing temporary staffing, payroll, and credit card processing at a fraction of the cost.
 Through our easy to use system, we give dental hygienist jobs, dental assistant jobs, floaters, front desk staff, dental lab technicians, and dentists rapid access to what jobs are available around them without any of the hassle.

-Dental Temps Staffing Solutions is breaking the mold of today’s staffing environment, developing multiple value added services, to manage, streamline, and lean out costly labor intensive processes.
-Over time, Dental Temps Staffing Solutions is becoming capable of being a one stop shop; offering a Whole Office Management Solution.
-This will be ideal for the practitioner who desires to remain independent of the corporate model while gaining the advantage of a large organization through affiliation.
-Additionally, this will be a great resource for organizations looking to gain that next competitive advantage by sharing administrative resources.
+Dental Temps Staffing Solutions is breaking the mold of today’s dental staffing environment, developing multiple value added services, to manage, streamline, and lean out costly labor intensive processes.
+Over time, Dental Temps Staffing Solutions is a one-stop shop; offering a Whole Office Management Solution.
+This will be ideal for the dentist who desires to remain independent of the corporate model while gaining the advantage of a large organization through affiliation.
+Additionally, this will be a great resource for those looking to gain the next competitive advantage by sharing administrative resources.

-Dental Temps Staffing Solutions provides service all across America and currently has a larger presence in Washington and Florida specifically – Seattle, Bellevue, Redmond, Olympia, Tumwater, Yelm, Orlando, northern and southern Florida.
+Dental Temps Staffing Solutions provides all the services of a dental staffing agency and much, much more all across America and currently has a larger presence in Washington and Florida specifically – Seattle, Bellevue, Redmond, Olympia, Tumwater, Yelm, Orlando, northern and southern Florida.